-- 38.1 Within Leicester City, the Local Authority and LSCB has have their own priorities which reflect the area in which our school is based.
+Within Leicester City, the Local Authority and LSCB has have their own priorities which reflect the area in which our school is based.
 Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation, County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.

-(This is not an exhaustive list). - 38.2 Within our local community area, our priorities are: - Safeguarding Priority Mental Health and Self Harm - Safeguarding Priority Child Exploitation (Criminal & Sexual) - Safeguarding Priority Knife Crime - Safeguarding Priority Families that meet thresholds for Early Help services - 38.3 Our SLT, DSLs and staff are aware of these priorities, and we aim to raise awareness through a whole school approach and staff training to ensure our children and young people are aware of such issues and that we implement the correct policies and procedures to ensure that our children and young people are safe within school and within the community we serve.
-We work closely with other agencies including the Police, Community Groups and Social care and where appropriate, Parents and Carers will also be a part of this whole school and whole community approach process.
+Within our school and local community area, our priorities are:

+- Mental Health and Self Harm Priority

+- Community Safety

+- Families that meet threshold for Early Help services

+- Online Safety

+Our SLT, DSLs and staff are aware of these priorities through their knowledge of our pupils and staff training.
+We aim to effectively tailor our curriculum provision to ensure that our children are well informed and learn how to keep themselves safe.
+We work closely with the Police, parents, community groups and social care.